 Optical Character Recognition (OCR): conversion of scanned text (handwritten or printed) to machine-readable documents.

 Repository: the location where documents are stored.
 Paper-based documents are stored in physical repositories.
-Electronic documents are stored in electronic repositories such as databases.
+Electronic records are stored in electronic repositories such as databases.

 Version Control: tracking and managing successive versions of the same document.
-Version control maintains a database of successive versions of the same document so that users can refer to previous versions if required.
+Version control maintains a database of consecutive versions of the same document so that users can refer to previous versions if required.

 Workflow: a well-defined process that enforces business rules, sets escalation schedules, and ensures authorization procedures are followed.